-Nuts and seeds are sources of both protein and fat.
-Just be sure to choose mostly low-carb and high-fat choices, as some nuts and seeds are higher in carbs than others and can add up quickly.
-Check out our full guide to nuts on the ketogenic diet and recipes like our insanely easy Macadamia Nut Fat Bomb.
+Nuts and seeds are fantastic sources of both protein and fat.
+Be sure to choose mostly low-carb and high-fat nuts and seeds, as some are higher in carbs than others.
+Check out this full guide to nuts on the ketogenic diet for further information.

 - Brazil nuts

 - Nut butters made from any of the above

 Other nuts and seeds should be eaten in moderation.
 These have a higher carb content than those listed above.
 These include: